What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Quick Tips for Success:

-• Stick to soft textures: no crusty, crunchy, or chewy parts.
+• Keep it to soft textures: Nothing crusty, crunchy, chewy.

-• Rinse with water or a saltwater solution after meals to soothe your mouth.
+• Rinse your mouth with water or a saltwater solution after eating to help your mouth feel better.

 Grocery Essentials List

-Here’s a short shopping list to help you prep for your first week with braces:
+Here’s a quick shopping list to get you ready for the first week with braces:

 CategoryExamples